 Leadership Indianapolis has a long history of bringing together people from different professions, lived experiences, and perspectives to learn about community issues and leadership.
 The book club is another way for us to do that.
 We believe our city and its future is strengthened when people are able to come together for meaningful civil conversations about important issues.

-During our upcoming Book Club, we will read Just Mercy: A Story of Justice and Redemption.
+During our recent Book Club, we read Just Mercy: A Story of Justice and Redemption.
+This provided an opportunity for us to discuss the criminal justice system and the role systemic racism plays.
 The film version of the book is scheduled to be released in December and will star Michael B. Jordan, Jamie Foxx, and Brie Larson.

 Book Club – Blindspot: Hidden Biases of Good People